Tailwind CSS Backdrop Grayscale

 When integrating backdrop grayscale into your project, you should prioritize maintaining visual consistency throughout your interface.
 To achieve this, establish a clear design language by reusing grayscale values and transition effects across similar components.
 For example, use the same grayscale for overlays across modals, cards, and hero sections.

-If needed, consider defining custom grayscale levels inside your tailwind.config.js
+If needed, consider defining custom grayscale levels inside your tailwind.config.js, so all designs share a unified set of options.

 This approach allows you to build polished designs while avoiding random or mismatched effects.
 Also, ensure your grayscale transitions complement other aesthetics, such as color schemes or typography, for a seamless user experience.